Fuorcla Trupchun: to the border and beyond

 Description

-This hike leads to the pass crossing between Piz Trupchun and Piz Saliente, at the far end of Val Trupchun on the border with Italy.
-In the upper part of the steep tour, surefootedness is required.
-In cloudy weather, ibexes can already be observed in the valley floor.
+This hike leads to the pass between Piz Trupchun and Piz Saliente, at the back of Val Trupchun on the border with Italy.
+Sure-footedness is required in the upper part of the steep route.
+In dull weather, ibex can already be observed in the valley floor.
 In warm summer weather, rather on the rocky ridges around the Fuorcla.
-On the one hand, the tour invites you to extend the easy hike to Alp Trupchun, but on the other hand, it also offers the possibility of a pass hike from S-chanf to Livigno (continuing hiking trail on the Italian side through the steep Valle del Saliente, hiking time: 2:30h).
-From Livigno there is a bus connection with Silvestri Bus (Swiss tickets valid) to Zernez and Pontresina.
+On the one hand, the hike invites you to extend the simple hike to Alp Trupchun, on the other hand, it also offers the opportunity of a pass hike from S-chanf to Livigno (continuing hiking trail on the Italian side through the steep Valle del Saliente, hiking time: 2:30h).
+From Livigno, there is a bus connection with Silvestri Bus (Swiss tickets valid) to Zernez and Pontresina.

-Note: Dogs are not allowed in the Swiss National Park, not even on a leash.
-For more information and all protections, see nationalpark.ch/schutzbestimmungen.
+Note: Bringing dogs is not allowed in the Swiss National Park, not even on a leash.
+More information and all protection regulations can be found at nationalpark.ch/schutzbestimmungen.

 Geheimtipp

-The Swiss National Park (SNP) offers a guided day hike to Val Trupchun on Thursdays (during the deer rut in autumn also on Fridays www.nationalpark.ch/).
+The Swiss National Park (SNP) offers a guided day hike to Val Trupchun every Thursday (during the red deer rut in autumn also Fridays).
+Details at www.nationalpark.ch/

 Sicherheitshinweis

-Steep and strenuous, slippery debris in the upper part, surefootedness required.
+Steep and strenuous, slippery scree in the upper part, sure-footedness required.

 Emergency call: